policygenius/laptop/README.md

     _Latest version of XCode may cause build problems with Qt 5.5 and capybara.
 XCode version 9.4 is recommended.
 For instructions on downgrading versions see [this article](https://medium.com/@tseboho/how-to-downgrade-xcode-4359df5158d5)._

+    _Note: You can run the script with just the [XCode Command Line Tools](https://developer.apple.com/download/more/?name=Command%20Line%20Tools), which appears to work with XCode version 10.1_

 Base Install
 -------